WomensLaw serves and supports all survivors.

 • mediation is likely to cause direct physical harm or significant emotional harm to your child, other children, or you.3

-Additionally, the judge can temporarily change your custody and visitation order if you or the other parent are in the military and deploying.4
+The judge can also change your custody and visitation order temporarily if either parent is in the military and deploying.4